weyoss/redis-smq/docs/message-exchanges.md

 msg.setExchange(exchange).setBody('123456789');
 ```

-When publishing a message with a topic exchange, if the topic pattern does not match any queue the message will be discarded and an error will be returned.
+When publishing a message with a topic exchange, if the topic pattern does not match any queues the message will be discarded and an error will be returned.

 ### Fanout Exchange